Yashwanth1378/Food_Recipe_platform/README.md

 ## Backend

-The backend is built with Node.js and Express, and it uses MongoDB for data storage.
+The backend is built with Node.js and Express, and it uses MongoDB Atlas for data storage.
 The backend handles user authentication, recipe management, and image uploads.

 ## Frontend